Electromagnetic Navigation Bronchoscopy - CAM 701122

 Comparative Observational Study

 Only one study was identified that compared fiducial marker placement using ENB with another method of fiducial marker placement; it was not randomized.
-This study, by Kupelian et al. (2007), included 28 patients scheduled for radiotherapy for early-stage lung cancer.18 Follow-up data were available for 23 (82%) patients; 15 had markers placed transcutaneously under CT or fluoroscopic guidance, and 8 patients had markers placed transbronchially with ENB.
+This study, by Kupelian et al (2007), included 28 patients scheduled for radiotherapy for early-stage lung cancer.18, Follow-up data were available for 23 (82%) patients; 15 had markers placed transcutaneously under CT or fluoroscopic guidance, and 8 patients had markers placed transbronchially with ENB.
 At least 1 marker was placed successfully within or near a lung tumor in all patients.
 The fiducial markers did not show substantial migration during treatment with either method of marker placement.
 The only clinical outcome reported was the rate of pneumothorax; 8 of 15 patients with transcutaneous placement developed a pneumothorax, 6 of whom required chest tubes.
 In contrast, none of the 8 patients with transbronchial placement developed pneumothorax.
 This study had a small sample size and a substantial dropout rate.

 Noncomparative Observational Studies and Case Series